-As a Certified Reverse Mortgage Professional (CRMP), Chris Handy has the experience and knowledge to help you find the perfect reverse mortgage loan for seniors to increase your monthly retirement cash-flow and provide a funding source for home improvement projects.
-Chris has been in the reverse mortgage solutions business since 2001 and has focused on Reno reverse mortgages for seniors since 2005.
+As a Certified Reverse Mortgage Professional (CRMP), Chris Handy has the experience and knowledge to help you find the perfect solution for seniors to increase your monthly retirement cash-flow and provide a funding source for home improvement projects.
+Chris has been in the business since 2001 and has focused on his line of work for seniors since 2005.

 What Is a Home Equity Conversion Mortgage and How Can It Benefit Me?

 A Home Equity Conversion Mortgage (HECM, also known as a reverse mortgage) is a government-insured loan from reverse mortgage lenders.
 It was originally created by the Reagan Administration.
 Receiving bipartisan support, lawmakers wished to create Home Equity Conversion Mortgages so homeowners could utilize the built-up equity in their homes during retirement.
 They wanted to formulate a way to do this without giving up ownership or title to the home while not creating additional debt payments during this period of mostly fixed income.
 A HECM creates a mechanism for accessing a certain portion of your home’s equity and turns it into cash with the user of HECM lenders.
 Other benefits of an HECM include being able to use it to supplement your income, eliminate or reduce your current mortgage payment, pay off debt, buy a new retirement home, and much more.